aaronsaray/FirePHP4Chrome/README.md

 Changelog:

 0.4
 Fixed bugs regarding random orders.
-Validated information on FirePHP limitations
+Validated information on FirePHP limitations.
+Added user agent modification to deal with old frameworks.

 0.3
 Added multi-header messages (Thanks https://github.com/kuebk for the suggestions and the permission to refactor)